link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 If one process is attacked or behaves erratically, it can potentially bring down other processes or even the entire machine because they all share the host's resources.

 Containers help to build isolated environments, effectively providing each application with what appears to be its own operating system.
-This greatly mitigates many problems that can arise when a process is under attack or misbehaves.
+This greatly mitigates many problems that can arise when a container is under attack or misbehaves.

-Compared to virtual machines, containers are **not completely isolated** because they still share the host system's kernel.
+Compared to virtual machines, containers are **not completely isolated** because they still share the host kernel.
 Misconfigured containers can potentially be compromised in ways that could allow an attacker to affect the host system, such as:

-- **Mapping the host's root user to a container's user**:
+- **Mapping the host’s root user to a container’s user:**
-If the root user inside a container is mapped directly to the root user on the host, a compromise of the container's root could grant an attacker full access to the host kernel and the entire server.
+If the root user inside a container is directly mapped to the root user on the host, any compromise of the container's root account could grant an attacker unrestricted access to the host kernel and the entire server.

-- **Mounting sensitive host folders into a container**:
+- **Mounting sensitive host folders into a container:**
-Through bind mounting, if a sensitive host directory (e.g., `/etc/passwd`) is made accessible inside a container without proper restrictions, an attacker gaining control of the container could maliciously access or modify data on the host.
+When sensitive host directories (such as `/etc/passwd`) are bind-mounted into a container, an attacker who gains control of the container may be able to access or tamper with critical data on the host system.

 ## Distributed Containerization